Skip to Main Content

 The Autonetics D-17 guidance computer for the Minuteman Missile System was the first mass-produced embedded system.
 It was manufactured in the early 1960s.
 In 1966, a new version of the Minutemen System featured the first high-volume use of integrated circuits.

-Today, it is estimated that 95 percent of computer chips produced are for embedded systems.
-In 2018, the global market for embedded systems technology reached $86 billion, according to Zion Market Research, a research services and consulting firm.
-Increasing need for embedded systems from the health care, automotives, and other end-user industries is fueling demand for engineers to design, develop, and troubleshoot such systems.
+Today, it is estimated that virtually all the computer chips produced are for embedded systems.
+In 2023, the global market for embedded systems technology reached $123.8 billion, according to Global Industry Analysts, a research services and consulting firm.
+Increasing demand from the health care, smart cities, and security industries, as well as the ever-expanding Internet of Things, is fueling demand for engineers to design, develop, and troubleshoot embedded systems, while artificial intelligence and 5G technology are making them more capable and versatile.

 Related Professions